There are now 3 possible online modes for units:

 effective management strategies.

-- Indicative assessments in this unit are as follows: (1) case presentation; (2) Clinics; (3) log Book - Orthodontics; and (4) professional behaviour.
+Indicative assessments in this unit are as follows: (1) case presentation; (2) clinical assessment; (3) orthodontics logbook; and (4) professional behaviour.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the Clinics and professional behaviour components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case presentation, clinical assessment, orthodontics logbook, and professional behaviour components.

 - Unit Coordinator(s)